 Chadsgrove School accommodates pupils with a very broad range of needs and abilities.
-For this reason, the curriculum is considered in terms of a Formal Pathway, a Semi-Formal Pathway and a Pre-Formal Pathway.
+For this reason, the curriculum is considered in terms of a Formal Pathway and a Semi-Formal Pathway.
 The individual needs of learners are met through personalised approaches however, the sequential development of skills is a core principle of the curriculum approach for each group, recognising the hierarchical development of concepts and skills in Mathematics which are necessary before learners can progress on to higher level and inter-connected skills.